A. N. R. Robinson International Airport: Expansion

 These works will ensure that Trinidad and Tobago maintains United States Federal Aviation Authority (FAA) Category 1 (highest) status.
 Plans for the construction of a new terminal at the airport were announced in the 2010–2011 budget presentation by the Government of Trinidad and Tobago.

 In early 2019, the Government of Trinidad and Tobago put plans forward to completely redevelop the airport.
 This included a completely new terminal.
 The terminal would be built from scratch, replacing the current terminals.
 It would have an international and a domestic wing.
 The structure would include jetbridges for international flights.
 Construction of the new terminal and the associated works is said to begin in November 2019 and would be completed by December 2020.

-On January 28, 2020, the government of Trinidad and Tobago announced that the contract for the construction of the new airport terminal was awarded to China railway construction Caribbean company limited, the construction is said to last for 24 months upon starting.
+As of July 2024, work is underway on the new airport terminal.
+The airport is slated for completion in February 2025.

 Terminals

 A. N. R. Robinson International Airport has two terminals.
 The International Terminal was once both the regional and international passenger terminal for the airport but has been renovated to serve as an all-international terminal.
 It serves international cargo flights, general aviation and helicopter flights.
 It has seven aircraft parking positions.
 The Regional Terminal or North Terminal is the main passenger terminal for flights to and from the Caribbean and Trinidad.
 It handles all regional commercial and cargo passenger airline traffic.
 It has six aircraft parking positions.